-With iOS 13 and iPadOS, you can install custom fonts and then apply them to compatible apps on your device.
-To control those new fonts or use your iPad as a creative workstation, you work directly through the app you’re using them with.
-It’s an ideal solution for anyone who creates presentations on their desktop to show on their iPad — no worries about surprise replacement fonts that can mar a display or layout.
+You can install custom fonts and apply them to compatible apps on your Apple mobile devices.
+To control those fonts or use your iPad as a creative workstation, you work directly through the app you’re using them with.
+It’s an ideal solution for anyone who creates presentations on their desktop to show on their iPad — no worries about surprise replacement fonts.

-AnyFont lets you install, well, any font in TTF, OTF, or TTC format on your iPhone or iPad via a configuration profile.
+AnyFont lets you install — well — any font in TTF, OTF, or TTC format on your iPhone or iPad via a configuration profile.
 After installation, you can use these fonts with Word, PowerPoint, Pages, Excel, Numbers, Keynote, and others that employ the device’s font book.
 You can add single or multiple fonts simultaneously as ZIP or TTC files and preview them in the app.